LukePappa/Ourism/text.md

 God is the transcendent ground of existence.
-Conscious union with God constitutes true fulfillment.
+Union with God constitutes true fulfillment.